Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 curl -LfO 'https://airflow.apache.org/docs/apache-airflow/2.3.0/docker-compose.yaml'
 ```

-We will be now adjusting our docker-compose file.
-We will be add in our 2 folders as volumes.
+We will be now adjusting our docker-compose file - add in our 2 folders as volumes.
 The `dags` is the folder where the Airflow DAGs are placed for Airflow to pick up and analyse.
 The `dbt` is the folder in which we configured our dbt models and our CSV files.

 ```bash
   volumes: